uzh-bf/dev-challenge/README.md

 ## Challenge Part 1: Web Development with React

-For the first part of the challenge, you will need to create a **small React application** with basic Kanban board capabilities (think of Trello).
+For the first part of the challenge, you will need to create a **small React application** with basic Kanban board capabilities (maybe you know [Trello](https://trello.com/b/KaRKUPfD/demo-project)).
 By solving this challenge, you demonstrate that:

 - You can work with `git` and apply version control in your workflow.
   - You commit your work regularly and in clear increments.